“What are two or three things our company can do to assure more successful international assignments to the US?”

 Authentic Journeys has trained over 500 Indians in various roles that have come to the US for various lengths of time.
-Common questions or concerns Indians onsite have emailed Authentic Journeys include conflict reslotion, what constitutes sexual harrassment in the US, reporting structure, decision making in the team or organization and other relationship based questions.
+Common questions or concerns Indians onsite have emailed Authentic Journeys include conflict resolution, what constitutes sexual harassment in the US, reporting structure, decision making in the team or organization and other relationship based questions.
 It may also be helpful to educate employees on basic legalities of working in a company full time in the US as it applies to the situation.
 Issues such as confidentiality fall under this heading.
-Often HR in India and the US assume that these policies are the same, but as all policies are based on the local culture and law, and they do differ, it's critical that those planning to visit the US onsite office for extended business reasons know these guidelines (and what happens if they are violated).
+Often HR in India and the US assume that these policies are the same, but as all policies are based on the local culture and law, and they do differ, it’s critical that those planning to visit the US onsite office for extended business reasons know these guidelines (and what happens if they are violated).

-Assign a Liason for Employee Concerns
+Assign a Liaison for Employee Concerns

 Employees have many concerns ranging from professional development to personal success and comfort living in a foreign country.
-Many of the professionals being relocated for long periods are in their late twenties or older, which means they do not get the same exposure to the US culture that internationals may get if they study in unversities in the US, for example.
+Many of the professionals being relocated for long periods are in their late twenties or older, which means they do not get the same exposure to the US culture that internationals may get if they study in universities in the US, for example.
 In fact, the reality is that for many expat assignees non-work related cultural concerns rate higher than work-related cultural concerns.
 For that reason, many employees do not know where to go for advice, help or guidance.
 In some cases, Authentic Journeys stays on board on as-need basis for those assignees who want a safe space (a professional not related to the company or working full time in the company) to provide relocation coaching and cultural guidance.
-For those companies or teams that do not prefer this model, tips one and two above must be applied along with a dedicated person onsite or available virutally to help them as needed.
-It is better if the liason assigned undertand both cultures (with emphasis on the US culture and the company culture) to provide the best guidance.
+For those companies or teams that do not prefer this model, tips one and two above must be applied along with a dedicated person onsite or available virtually to help them as needed.
+It is better if the liaison assigned understand both cultures (with emphasis on the US culture and the company culture) to provide the best guidance.